developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/MasterMicroservicesWithSpringBootandSpringCloud/Section 6/README.md

  <img src="pickedByMicroservice.PNG" alt="Course here" width="600"/>

+1. As you can see this is picked up form git config
 # 140. Step 04 - Setting up Spring Cloud Config Server - V2

 - **Config Server** from **Spring initializer**.